SL

 This is the difference that matters.

 A transcript is for humans.
-Structured, timestamped JSON is for machines.
+Structured, timestamped, provenance-rich JSON is for AI systems.